 You'll notice some links and advertisements from partner or affiliate sites throughout this post.
 I typically earn a small commission on any purchases made through those links at no additional cost to you.
 If you check those out, great.
 If not, I'm still happy you're here!

-Most of the drive time occurs after entering Rocky Mountain which means you'll be able to take in the parks beautiful scenery along the way.
+Most of the drive time occurs after entering Rocky Mountain National Park which means you'll be able to take in the beautiful scenery along the way.

-Bear Lake is one of the easier hikes in Rocky Mountain National Park for several reasons and frankly I would consider this more of a 'nature walk' than a hike.
+Bear Lake is one of the easier hikes in Rocky Mountain National Park for several reasons and frankly I would consider this more of a nature walk than a hike.

-Where do I Park For Bear Lake?
+Where do I park for the Bear Lake Trailhead?

-Unfortunately like many other popular National Park activities the parking situation at Bear Lake is pretty rough.
+Unfortunately like many other popular National Park activities the parking situation at Bear Lake Trailhead is pretty rough.

-We entered the park around 9:30am and reached the Bear Lake parking lot around 10am.
-At this time rangers were directing traffic at the lot entrance.
+We entered the park around 9:30am and reached the Bear Lake Trailhead around 10am.
+At this time rangers were directing traffic at the parking lot entrance.
 Most cars were being turned away and told to park at an overflow lot (with shuttle access) down the road.

 Some way, some how, we were the last car they allowed to park here before the main parking lot was temporarily blocked off again.
 Sometimes it's just about being lucky!

-Cell phone service throughout most of Rocky Mountain National Park is minimal.
+Cell phone service throughout most of Colorado's Rocky Mountain National Park is minimal.
 You may get intermittent cell phone service around Bear Lake but don't plan on it.

-There isn't a fee specific to accessing Bear Lake.
+There isn't a fee specific to accessing the Bear Lake Trailhead.
 The Rocky Mountain National Park entry pass and timed entry reservation are all you need to access Bear Lake.

-Start off by budgeting 30-45 minutes of driving time from Estes Park.
-From there let's assume you park at the overflow lot and need to wait 10 minutes each way on the shuttle for pick up.
+Start off by budgeting 30-45 minutes of driving time from Estes Park, Colorado.
+From there let's assume you park at the overflow lot and need to wait 10 minutes each way on the shuttle bus for pick up.

-Sadly, I'm afraid pets are not allowed.
-While your pet is welcome to enter Rocky Mountain National Park, don't expect to take them with you at Bear Lake or any of the other trails.
-Pets are generally only welcome around parking lots and certain campgrounds.
+Sadly, pets are not allowed at Colorado's Bear Lake.
+While your pet is welcome to enter Rocky Mountain National Park, don't expect to take them with you at the Bear Lake Trailhead or along any of the other trails.

-Are there Bathrooms at Bear Lake?
+Are there bathrooms at the Bear Lake Trailhead?

-Arriving early or late in the day can improve your prospects at parking in the main lot and cut down on crowds around the lake.
+Arriving early or late in the day can improve your prospects of parking in the main lot and cut down on crowds around the lake.

 Also - don't forget to check out the Rocky Mountain National Park Video Guide over on my YouTube channel if you haven't already!

-Chances are if you're visiting Rocky Mountain National Park you'll be doing some hiking.
-If you're doing some hiking you'll want to have the right gear in order to have the best experience possible.
+Chances are if you're visiting Colorado's Rocky Mountain National Park you'll be doing some hiking.
+If you're doing some hiking you'll want to have the right gear handy in order to have the best experience possible.

-Check Out Our Timed Entry Reservation Guide
+Check out my Timed Entry Reservation Guide

-There's one mistake you cannot afford to make when visiting US National Parks.
-Showing up without a timed entry reservation is a surefire way to blow up what should be an otherwise stress free day exploring some of Americas most beautiful destinations.
+There's one mistake you cannot afford to make when visiting Rocky Mountain National Park.
+Showing up without a timed entry reservation is a surefire way to blow up what should be an otherwise stress free day exploring one of Americas most beautiful destinations.

-Fortunately - we have put together a guide walking you through that process.
-We also provide useful tips on how to get the best time slots and what to do if you find yourself without a reservation.
+Fortunately - I've put together a guide walking you through that process.
+I also cover useful tips on how to get the best time slots and what to do if you find yourself without a reservation.

-You can access our Timed Entry Reservation Guide here!
+You can access my Timed Entry Reservation Guide here!